House of Lords Commissioner for Standards

+Since 2010 the United Kingdom House of Lords has had a post of House of Lords Commissioner for Standards.

-There are currently two House of Lords Commissioners for Standards, officers of the United Kingdom House of Lords.
-When the post was created in 2010 there was a single commissioner who was "responsible for the independent and impartial investigation of alleged breaches of the House of Lords Code of Conduct".
-Duties of the Commissioners include investigating potential misuse of expenses and parliamentary facilities.
+There was originally a single commissioner who was "responsible for the independent and impartial investigation of alleged breaches of the House of Lords Code of Conduct".
+In 2021 the decision was made to appoint two commissioners: Akbar Khan and Martin Jelley.
+Khan left in 2024 to take up a post in the judiciary, apparently leaving Jelley as the sole commissioner pending Margaret Obi taking up her appointment in 2025.
+Jelley's term ends in 2026.

+Duties of the commissioners include investigating potential misuse of expenses and parliamentary facilities.
 Members' opinions, or the way they express themselves, do not fall within the scope of the code.

-The current Commissioners are Martin Jelley QPM and Akbar Khan.